WillSoss/jobs/README.md

 **destination** - Path to copy to.

-**preview** - Makes the job run and tell you what it'll do without copying anything.
+**preview** - Makes the job tell you what it'll do without copying anything.

 **ignoreUnauthorizedAccessException** - Prevents the job from stopping when this exception occurs.

-**parallelTaskCount** - How many files to copy simultaneously.
+**parallelTaskCount** - Number of files to copy simultaneously.